No photos or art work today, just a straight up rant…..

 Ask most high school kids why they don’t eat breakfast.
 They’re answer will more often than not be, “I woke up late.”

 Translation: I’m too lazy…..
-I lack the mental toughness, discipline and dedication to wake up 20 minutes early and make my own breakfast.
+I lack the mental fortitude, discipline and dedication to wake up 20, 15 or even 10 minutes early and make my own breakfast.

 Will Physical Education transition into something that challenges all and moves away from accepting mediocrity?
 Exercise is what my Dad was doing when he was a young kid in Romania, which was the REAL PE back in the early 60’s.